narzeja/py-arachnid/README.rst

 Features
 ========
-* Built-in support for CSS/XPath data extraction using the .. _ Parsel: https://parsel.readthedocs.io library.
+* Built-in support for CSS/XPath data extraction using `Parsel <https://parsel.readthedocs.io>`_ library.
 * Extensibility support, allowing you to plug-in your own functionality with a well-defined API (pipelines, middlewares).
 * Ability to load multiple spiders with their own middleware.